 If you’re looking for a break from the city without leaving the city, this is a good place to visit in San Diego.

 One of the aspects I love about San Diego is that you’re never too far from the water, no matter what neighborhood you’re in.

-The Embarcadero is probably one of the most popular seaside areas in the city and home to many popular waterfront attractions, including one of the best museums in San Diego – the USS Midway Museum.
+The Embarcadero is probably one of the most popular seaside areas in San Diego and home to many popular waterfront attractions, including one of the best museums in San Diego – the USS Midway Museum.

 Located right next to downtown San Diego, this is the cruise ship hub of the city, so you can expect it to be touristy.
 However, it’s also a beautiful spot to walk around during the day or at night for a good dose of San Diego vibes.